 Know Before You Go

-The home is located off the sidewalk in a residential neighborhood.
+The house is located off the sidewalk in a residential neighborhood.
 The property is fenced and can best be viewed by walking or driving.
+Please be respectful of the neighbors, as the street parking can be tight.